akka/akka-persistence-r2dbc/README.md

 ## Project status

-Under development.
+This library is ready to be used in production, APIs are stable, and the Lightbend subscription covers support for this project.

 ## License

-Akka Persistence Cassandra is licensed under the Business Source License 1.1, see LICENSE.
+Akka Persistence R2DBC is licensed under the Business Source License 1.1, see LICENSE.

-## Support

-This project is under development and not ready for production usage yet.
-The Lightbend subscription does not cover support for this project.